steef-o/Lottie-animatography/readme.md

 ## Installation
 Install packages then run a webserver to use the application.
-Open a terminal with npm installed, then run "npm install"
+Open a terminal with npm installed, then run `npm install`

 ## Running the project
-Open a terminal with npm installed, then run "npm start"
+Open a terminal with npm installed, then run `npm start`